shinsj4653/shinsj4653/README.md

 - ⚡ Fun fact: ...
 -->
 # Hi, I'm Seongjun Shin 👋
 I am a passionate individual who enjoys creating new insights for people.
-I have contributed to the Elasticsearch Java open-source project and am currently seeking more opportunities to contribute.
-With my proficiency in zero-downtime CI/CD deployment, I am also studying ways to create efficient testing pipelines using these deployment methods.
+I have contributed to the `Elasticsearch Java` open-source project and am currently seeking more opportunities to contribute.
+With my proficiency in `zero-downtime CI/CD deployment`, I am also studying ways to create efficient testing pipelines using these deployment methods.

 <p align='center'>
    <a href="https://github-readme-stats.vercel.app/api?username=shinsj4653&show_icons=true&count_private=true">